the-g-force/ClownTown/README.md

 # Clown Town

 A Fam Jam Game from [the G-Force](https://the-g-force.github.io/) created on December 30, 2023.
+The world curvature effect was added a few days later.

 ## Instructions